aokolnychyi/data-structures-min/README.md

 - Addition and removal in O(1) time.
 - There is a separate interface ``Queue`` in Java.
 It is implemented by ``LinkedList`` and other classes. ``ArrayDeque`` is probably the best implementation.
-- A quote: "I believe that the main performance bottleneck in ``LinkedList`` is the fact that whenever you push to any end of the deque, behind the scene the implementation allocates a new linked list node, which essentially involves JVM/OS, and that's expensive.
+- "I believe that the main performance bottleneck in ``LinkedList`` is the fact that whenever you push to any end of the deque, behind the scene the implementation allocates a new linked list node, which essentially involves JVM/OS, and that's expensive.
 Also, whenever you pop from any end, the internal nodes of ``LinkedList`` become eligible for garbage collection and that's